 |Please ask us|

 Add some comfort to your trip by upgrading your accommodation along the route.
 In Diggle, Haworth, Hawes and Bellingham we book comfy hotels instead of our usual B&Bs (The Saddleworth Hotel, Ashmount Country House, Simonstone Hall and Riverdale Hall Hotel respectively).
-We also suggest travelling off route for comfier accommodation in Hathersage (instead of Edale), Appleby (instead of Dufton) and Barnard Castle (instead of Bowes).
+We also suggest travelling off route for comfier accommodation in Hathersage (instead of Edale) and Barnard Castle (instead of Bowes).
 Take the train from your first night in Hathersage to the start of the Pennine Way in Edale.
 For Appleby and Barnard Caslte taxis to and from the comfier hotels in town and the route are included.
 Along the rest of the route we opt for comfier rooms in our normal B&Bs where possible.
 If you'd like us to book executive rooms and suites where possible, please do ask us for details of adding this on.

 If you are interested in hiking the Pennine Way using more basic accommodation, such as hostels and bunkhouses for example, we can combine our classic B&Bs with more basic accommodations in Edale, Hebden Bridge, Once Brewed, Greenhead, Bellingham and Kirk Yetholm.